-General managers can take courses to earn credits toward the completion of the General Manager Certificate (GMC).
-The GMC program recognizes general managers who have attended the required and elective courses since the program was introduced in 2000.
+General managers can take courses to earn credits toward the completion of the Telco Executive Certificate (TEC–formerly General Manager's Certificate).
+The TEC program recognizes general managers who have attended the required and elective courses since the program was introduced in 2000.
 It does not indicate mastery of the educational content.
 Only courses offered by NTCA may be used to earn the certificate.

 General managers are encouraged to enroll in these events and seminars, which are offered in rotation at NTCA meetings and conferences, online and at stand-alone seminars.
 The certificate program is designed to expose managers to principles and concepts that will help them become highly effective telco executives.